reagent-project/reagent/doc/UsingHiccupToDescribeHTML.md

       "Alert"]
 ```

-The map form is the same as [React's style attribute](https://reactjs.org/docs/dom-elements.html#style), except that when using the map form of the style attribute, the keys should be the same name as the CSS attribute as shown in the above example (not camel cased as is required JavaScript).
+The map form is the same as [React's style attribute](https://reactjs.org/docs/dom-elements.html#style), except that when using the map form of the style attribute, the keys should be the same as the CSS attribute as shown in the example above (not in camel case as is required JavaScript).

 ## Special interpretation of `class` attribute